slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
 -- Naval Ravikant*

-> *"You'll never meet a very successful pessimistic person.
+> *"You’ll never meet a very successful pessimistic person.
 If you want to be remarkable, get better at being optimistic."
 -- Kevin Kelly*

 > *"Keep you thoughts positive because your thoughts become your words.
 Keep your thoughts positive because your words become your behaviour.
 Keep your behavior positive because your behavior becomes your habits.
 Keep your habits positive because your habits becomes your values.
 Keep your values positive because your values become your destiny."
 -- Mahatma Gandhi*

-> *"Complaints don't deliver complaints, they mostly reveal your weakness."
+> *"Complaints don’t deliver complaints, they mostly reveal your weakness."
 -- Nassim Taleb*

 ### On worry